-If you play in a wedding band and have managed to gig without having to play this song, then I congratulate you.
-Joking aside, ‘Dancing Queen’ gets dismissed by many as a soundtrack for middle-aged women to dance round their handbags but actually has a well-crafted, Motown-influenced bass line.
+If you’re in a wedding band and have managed to successfully gig for any length of time without ever having to play this song, then I congratulate you.
+Joking aside, ‘Dancing Queen’ gets unfairly written off by many.
+While the song could easily be dismissed as a soundtrack for middle-aged women to dance around their handbags, it actually has a well-crafted, Motown-influenced bass line courtesy off the ‘Swedish Jamerson‘, Rutger Gunnarsson.

 As with many of ABBA’s hits, Rutger Gunnarsson is responsible for the superb bass playing.
 Here he is many years after the recording (the white Fender Jazz Bass in the video was used on the original session):